DataBiosphere/toil/docs/running/cliOptions.rst

                         the waiting period.
 Only works for grid engine batch systems such as gridengine, htcondor, torque, slurm, and lsf.
+  --batchLogsDir BATCHLOGSDIR
+                        Directory to tell the backing batch system to log into.
+                        Should be available on both the leader and the workers, if the backing batch system writes logs to the worker machines' filesystems, as many HPC schedulers do.
+If unset, the Toil work directory will be used.
   --parasolCommand PARASOLCOMMAND
                         The name or path of the parasol program.
 Will be looked up on PATH unless it starts with a